Things To Do In Dubai

 For the sunrise session, the trip starts early in the morning because you have to be up in the sky when the rising sun sets in.

 The flat balloon must be inflated before it is ready to carry passengers.
-A balloon can take 4-8 people depending on size and type.
+A balloon can take 4-8 people, depending on its size and type.
 Everyone on board must buck up and assume a squat before the lift-off.
 With a few more blasts of flame, the balloon uneventfully rises inch by inch at first and gradually gains momentum.

 A nice and affordable option to get a bird’s eye view of Dubai.

-34. Touring Dubai on a helicopter
+34. Touring Dubai on a Helicopter

 Fly over the landmarks of Dubai!
 No matter how far and wide you have explored the city, nothing will beat the aerial view of Palm Jumeirah, Sheikh Zayed Road, and the World Islands.